-I’m surprised by a few things when it comes to gardening.
+I’m surprised by a couple of things when it comes to gardening.
 First, the lack of understanding in hybrid versus heirloom seeds.
 Hybrids are sometimes made out to be the villain of gardening.
 Second, the thought that USDA Hardiness Zones are “grow zones.”
-That one makes my eyes bug out.
-Rolling eyes are insulting and I’m probably guilty of doing it when I hear or read “grow zones.”
-Third, the unwillingness to start a garden before a specific date regardless of what the gardener is growing and the weather conditions.
-We’ll talk about that one later in the winter.
-Today we’re going to talk about hybrid seeds.
+Let’s straighten out some hybrid seed myths.

 Can You Save Seeds From Hybrid Fruits and Vegetables?

 You can save seeds from hybrids and the plants will most likely produce.
 You won’t get the same fruit or vegetable but you’ll get something.
 It might be delicious and it will at least be interesting to see the end result.
 The result will be a cross between the parents, and if the parents are hybrids their parents’ influence might show up in the end vegetable.
 You know those tomato volunteers that pop up in the spring?
 There you go.

 Do hybrid seeds grow tasteless food?
 Some certainly do, but so do some open pollinated and heirloom seeds.Soil quality and ripeness have a lot to do with flavor.
 I’ve grown a lot of heirloom and open pollinated seeds that produced little flavor even in the best soil and picked at the perfect time.
 One versus another isn’t cut and dried when it comes to production, health, flavor, disease resistance, and other issues involved in gardening.